PRODUCTION ARTWORK — BITS & BOBS BACKSTORY —ANNOTATED NOMENCLATURE

 BITS & BOBS:

 Bunk's AMERICAN HANG IN THERE was one of several approved concepts by Topps that Tom executed for the OS10 set.
 The artwork depicts a GPKid just hanging around on a swingset, but with her pigtails tied to the frame.
 Per Bunk's original colour rough, the school yard prank takes place during the day, and the so-called smiling victim must've been swinging for some time since there are spiderwebs forming.
-The colour rough was most likely a previously unused concept, since the old GPK model is apparent; ten fingers, CPK eyes, etcetera.
+The original colour rough, far right, was most likely a previously unused concept, since the old GPK model is apparent; ten fingers, CPK eyes, etcetera.
 The reworked idea sees the character within a night-time setting, a full moon & stars scenery, and crying about her lonely predicament.
-The character is updated with new attire, bowstrings, and some joints for her arms & legs.
+The character is updated with new attire, bowstrings, and some joints for her arms & legs, as seen within the updated colour rough; however, the hair ties, clothing & shoes changes colours, the ear-size reduced, and spider removed.

 The original GPK sets all had unique die-cuts for their sticker outline,